Standing Committee on Services for Aviation (SC-AVI)

 The SC-AVI is a subsidiary body of the Services Commission (SERCOM) and, accordingly, reports to SERCOM on a routine basis.
 Information on SERCOM is available here.

-The SC-AVI itself comprises several subsidiary bodies in the form of Expert Teams (ETs).
-Details on the nature, composition, activities and deliverables of the SC-AVI ETs is available here.
+The SC-AVI itself comprises several subsidiary bodies in the form of Expert Teams (ETs) and an Advisory Group (AG).
+Details on the nature, composition, activities and deliverables of the SC-AVI subsidiary bodies is available here.

 The following sections provide information on the purpose, expertise, membership, duration, modalities of work and outputs of SC-AVI.
 In addition, access to the reports of SC-AVI is provided.

 Any questions pertaining to SC-AVI, its parent or subsidiary bodies can be directed to the WMO Secretariat via email.

 (A) To contribute, in close collaboration with the International Civil Aviation Organization (ICAO) and other partners and in line with the implementation of the WMO Strategic Plan, to advancing the international standardization of meteorological services for international air navigation and to the provision of assistance to Members with aeronautical meteorological services to achieve compliance with those standards.

 (B) To promote and facilitate, in collaboration with the WMO regional associations and other relevant WMO constituent bodies, the international sharing of implementation experience and good practice, the uptake and exchange of scientific and technological advancements, including pilot projects, where appropriate, to meet evolving user requirements for high-quality, borderless, harmonized and cost-effective aeronautical meteorological information and services.